druce/druce.github.io/_posts/2020-12-06-portfolio-optimization.md

 ![Transition map](/assets/2020/transitionmap4.png)

-For the same risk as stocks, you get a much higher return, or you get an equal return to stocks at about half the risk.
+On the efficient frontier, for the same risk as stocks, you get a much higher return, or you get an equal return to stocks at about half the risk.
 Blinding glimpse of the obvious: if you can find good shorts and use leverage, you can supercharge returns.
 Note that the transition map visualizes gross exposures, but the stonks and occasionally some of the other assets go short.

 ### Factor model